thobbs/cassandra/doc/source/development/code_style.rst

 Whitespace
 ----------

- - Please make sure to use 4 spaces instead of the tab character for all your indentation
+ - Please make sure to use 4 spaces instead of the tab character for all your indentation.
  - Many lines in many files have a bunch of trailing whitespace...
-Please either clean these up in a separate patch, or leave them alone, so that reviewers now and anyone reading code history later don't have to pay attention to whitespace diffs.
+Please either clean these up in a separate patch, or leave them alone, so that reviewers now and anyone reading code history later doesn't have to pay attention to whitespace diffs.

 Imports
 -------